Etihad Campus: Phase 2 – Stadium expansion (2014–present)

 Phase 2 consisted of stadium capacity expansion.
 Feasibility studies conducted in 2011 showed that 2,000 more seats could be added to 49,805 without any change to the stadium structure.
 The South Stand and Pitch side was expanded with construction beginning in 2014 and concluded in time for the start of 2015–16 season, with around 7,000 extra seats being added.
-The club still has plans to expand the stadium further by adding a third tier to the north stand, however it is currently unscheduled.
-The most ambitious plan would be removing the whole roof off, adding another tier bringing the capacity in excess of 70,000 and adding a new dynamic roof structure.
+A £300 million redevelopment programme of the existing North Stand is approved.
+It entails the construction of a new hotel, covered fan park for 6,000 people and increased net capacity to 61,474 (allowing for seats blocked off for fan separation), Construction commenced in 2023 and be completed by the end of 2026.
+The second tier at the north end of the stadium will be extended with a further 7,900 seats; while a 'Skybar', linked to the hotel and with premium seating for 450, will surmount the whole.
+The renovations are hoped to be completed by UEFA Euro 2028.

-Phase 3 – Leisure attraction (TBA)
+Phase 3 – Leisure attraction (2024)

-Phase 3 will focus on developing the land immediately adjacent to the Etihad Stadium.
+Phase 3 would focus on developing the land immediately adjacent to the Etihad Stadium.
 The adjoining land around the stadium is frequently called the Collar Site.
 This site was the selected location over sites in London and Blackpool for the Supercasino in 2007 – but the proposal was later abandoned amid controversy over the regeneration benefits.
 The Collar Site is on what was once Bradford Colliery.
 Remediation work to cap disused mine shafts was completed in 2011 so that the site could be used for property development.
 Manchester City Council conveyed their desire in 2010 to have a destination leisure and tourism attraction of "national significance".

-It is the intention here to build a new 23,500 capacity indoor arena which could be used for events such as MMA, concerts, basketball and other events.
+Building started in 2021 of a new 23,500 capacity indoor arena which could be used for events such as MMA, concerts, basketball and other events.
+The venue, called the Co op Live Arena is a partnership venture between the Oak View Group and City Football Group and was opened on May 14, 2024.

 Transport

 Tram

-The Campus is served by the Etihad Campus and Velopark tram stops which opened in February 2013.
+The campus is served by the Metrolink tram stops at Etihad Campus, serving the stadium, and Velopark, serving the CFA, which both opened in February 2013.